Carreg Cennen Castle and Garn Goch Iron Age hill-fort

 Visit spectacular Carreg Cennen Castle near Llandeilo.
 Perched atop a 100m high sheer limestone crag overlooking the Afon Cennen, this mediaeval fortress with a long and chequered history is now in the care of Cadw.
 Enjoy the tearooms and craft shop at the farm before making the short walk to the castle ruins.

 Down the road (or along the Beacons Way) is Y Gaer Fawr, largest hill-fort in South Wales and one of two at Garn Goch overlooking the hamlet of Bethlehem.
 Once a stronghold of the Silures tribe who chose it perhaps for its commanding views over the Towy valley, it now rewards an hour or two of your time spent in exploration.
-Pick up the Garn Goch Geotrail (£1) at Llandovery Information Centre.
-The Red Kite feeding station and the National Trusts’s Dinefwr Park, Newton House and Castle are nearby attractions.
+Pick up the Garn Goch Geotrail (£1) at Llandovery Museum & Visitor Gateway (seasonal opening).
+The Red Kite feeding station and the National Trust’s Dinefwr Park, Newton House and Castle are nearby attractions.

 If you’ve got an hour or less: